baberuth22/.vim/README.md

 This is my entire .vim folder

-You must a a symlink from ~/.vimrc to ~/.vim/vimrc in order to use my vimrc.
+You must add a symlink from ~/.vim/vimrc to ~/.vimrc.

 Packages are managed using the awesome Vundle package manager.